 Highlighting a Visit

-During the month of October, EPCS had international visitors!
+EPCS welcomes international visitors amidst the splendor of New England’s autumn season!
 Every year a group of school directors from Singapore come to Boston to learn about Early Childhood Education in the US.
-During their time in Boston they spend a few days in some of the best early childhood centers in the area.
-This program is coordinated by Boston University Wheelock College of Education and Human Development.
+During their time in Boston, they spend a few days in some of the best early childhood programs in the area.
+This early education visiting program is coordinated by Boston University Wheelock College of Education and Human Development.
 For the past four years, EPCS has been selected as one of the demonstration sites.
-This year they spent two days at EPCS and during their visit they had the opportunity to meet with our staff, headteachers, parents’ co-chairs and the department chair.
-They left with a great impression of the school.
-EPCS was very happy to have this exchange of experiences across countries.
+Typically, our visiting early childhood professionals from Singapore spend two days at EPCS.
+During their visit, they have the opportunity to meet with our staff, headteachers, parent co-chairs of our advisory board, and the chair of the EP Department.
+The rich exchange of ideas and experiences between us expands our appreciation of and deepens our commitment to our collective work in the field of early childhood education.
+EPCS is honored to be part of their journey and to have this exchange of experiences across countries.